mechmotum/mechmotum.github.io/content/row.rst

 :category: papers
 :slug: row
 :authors: Bryn Cloud, Britt Tarien, Ada Liu, Thomas Shedd
-:summary: Our paper on the sensor fusion of iPhone sensor streams will be submitted in the online journal PLOS ONE.
+:summary: Our paper on the sensor fusion of iPhone sensor streams is currently available for preprint at https://engrxiv.org/nykuh.

-Our paper "Adaptive smartphone-based sensor fusion for estimating competitive rowing kinematic metrics" is to be submitted soon to PLOS ONE.
+This blog post provides a brief description of the primary ideas and results that will be found in the paper, "Adaptive smartphone-based sensor fusion for estimating competitive rowing kinematic metrics".

 Goal
 ====